PranideepMeka/EDA_Automation_LLM/README.md

 # EDA_Automation_LLM
-Eda integrations using MISTRAL LLM by OLLAMA
+Eda integrations using MISTRAL LLM by OLLAMA and Gradio UI[Front End]